crstauf/query-monitor-extend/readme.md

 ### Composer

-If you prefer to use [Composer](https://getcomposer.org/), you can install this pacakge with the following command.
+If you prefer to use [Composer](https://getcomposer.org/), you can install this package with the following command.

 ```shell
 composer require --dev crstauf/query-monitor-extend